 First-time home buyers who acquire a qualifying home during the year are entitled to claim a federal non-refundable tax credit up to $5000 and worth $750 (5000×15%).
 To qualify, neither the individual nor his or her spouse or common-law partner can have owned and lived in another home in the calendar year of the new home purchase or in any of the four preceding calendar years.
 The credit is claimed by either the purchaser or spouse or common law.

-What is DTC (Disability Tax Credit Program) and who qualifies for it?
+What is the DTC (Disability Tax Credit Program), and who qualifies for it?

 According to the CRA, the Canadian Disability Tax Credit is a non-refundable tax credit that helps persons with disabilities or their caregivers reduce the amount of income tax they have to pay.
 This Canadian disability benefit creates greater tax equity by providing relief for disability costs.
 A person with a severe and prolonged impairment in physical or mental functions may claim the disability amount once they are eligible for the DTC.